braddle/pact-workshop-golang/README.md

 ## Introduction

-The purpose of this Lab exercise it to introduce you to Consumer Driven Contract testing with [Pact](https://pact.io/).
+The purpose of this Lab exercise it to introduce you to Consumer Driven Contract testing using [Pact](https://pact.io/).

+Pact is testing tool that uses contracts to ensure the communiocation between integrations in your application.
+The Pact File (Contract) is produced by test written but the Consumer and shared with the Provider via a Pact Broker (Centralized Repository for Pact Files).

+Although this workshop uses Golang Pact is available  in a [number of different languages](https://docs.pact.io/implementation_guides/cli).
+All languages produce Pact Files in the same format so the Consumer and Producer can be written in different languages and still communicate about the contract via the Pact File and Broker.

 ### What we will cover